A Closer Look at Everyday Words Shakespeare Invented

 Today, the word swagger has the same meanings, but in the 19th century it also came to mean ‘fashionable’ (as in a ‘swagger’ restaurant).

-More everyday words Shakespeare invented
+More everyday words created by Shakespeare

 There are so many other wonderful words Shakespeare invented or was the first known person to use.
 Here are some more to inspire you.